S A T U R D A Y S are for organizing the pantry 🤓

 BUY ON SALE

 Yup!!
 I’m not saying drive all over town to find the best price for something (because that is NOT economical on your wallet or the earth!) however, when you see an item on sale while shopping, take advantage!
 Stock up or prioritize what you need.
 Or tap into your local stores to see if they have annual sales.
-Whole Foods Market Canada does an annual sale in January every year and I like to go in and stock when I can.
+Whole Foods Market Canada does an annual sales for supplements, make-up, etc. depending on the month and I always like to take advantage when possible!
+And this means your local farm stands, too!
+When produce is coming to the end of it’s season, it’s a great idea to call your local farmer to see if they have a surplus of items that you can buy at a discounted price to preserve or use! (see point #5 on preservation!)

 This again is another HUGE one!
 This goes hand in hand with buying seasonally.
 When you shop locally, you usually are shopping seasonally.
-I like to hit up Dan’s Farm and Country Market, Sun Trio Farm, and Sun Wing Farms because I know that they will have only what is available to us locally and seasonally – and I save A LOT on my grocery bill shopping this way – and I know that my groceries haven’t been shipped half way around the world to get to me!
+I like to hit up our local farm stands because we have SO many to choose from and because I know that they will have only what is available to us locally and seasonally – and I save A LOT on my grocery bill shopping this way – and I know that my groceries haven’t been shipped half way around the world to get to me!
+Some off my favourites on the island are:

 This is something that I love to do personally – it’s fun, creative and interactive.
 When produce is in their peak season, I will wait to the end of their season and approach the farmers to buy in BULK and then PRESERVE!
 Doing it this way reduces costs, helps the farmer clear out their inventory and allows you to have local produce all year round.
 I like to can, freeze, dehydrate, bake, ferment and create sauces/spreads so that I can enjoy local produce at all times of the year.